gve-sw/gve_devnet_meraki_device_bulk_reboot/README.md

 # GVE DevNet Meraki Device Bulk Reboot
-An app that can reboot all the selected devices in a Meraki network in case there are issues arising with these devices
+An app that can reboot all the selected Access Points in a Meraki network in case there are issues arising with these devices.

+In a large network, you might have a lot of Access Points.
+Sometimes, an Access Point might not work correctly, but it's unclear which one exactly is causing the problem.
+Normally, every Access Point would need to be manually rebooted.

+This simple user interface makes it much faster and easier to reboot all Access Points and fix the problem.

 ## Contacts